ACM Awards 2022: Best and worst moments, complete list of winners

 Chris Stapleton’s performance

-Stapleton originally released “Watch You Burn" — a rage-filled track aimed at the mass shooter at the 2017 Route 91 Harvest country music festival in Las Vegas — in 2020.
+Stapleton released “Watch You Burn” — a rage-filled track aimed at the mass shooter at the 2017 Route 91 Harvest country music festival in Las Vegas — in 2020.
 But it took the song to another level to see him perform it so close to where the massacre occurred.

 WORST